|Table of Contents|

-Radiation is defined as a process involving the transfer of heat from one place to another place without heating the intervening medium.
+Radiation is the transmission or emission of energy in the form of particles or waves through a material medium or space.
 The term radiation used here is another word for electromagnetic waves.
-These waves are formed due to the superposition of electric and magnetic fields perpendicular to each other and carry energy.
+These waves are formed due to the superposition of electric and magnetic fields perpendicular to each other, and carry energy.

 In general, the word radiation has been adopted after the phenomenon of waves that usually tend to radiate from a source.